josephsgithub/pyfun/teachers/README.md

 to do with the amount of practice students get outside of class than aptitude or age.

-There are only 16 weeks of 90-minute classes in a semester totally 24 classroom hours 4 of which are *digital recess* time.
+There are only 16 weeks of 90-minute classes in a semester totaling 24 classroom hours 4 of which are *digital recess* time.
 It is important to be realistic about how much mastery can be learned in only 20 total hours of class time, yet this is still 20 times more